Using dbt for Incremental Development on Lakehouse

 group by event_date,product_id;

-Check data objects in the target environment of Lakehouse:
+Check the data objects in the Lakehouse target environment:

 show tables;